Miniature mass spectrometer: Coupling and ionization in miniature mass spectrometer

 In typical mass spectrometry, MS is coupled with separation tools like gas chromatography, liquid chromatography or electrophoresis to reduce the effect of the matrix or background and improve the selectivity especially when the analytes are widely different in concentration.
 Sample preparation including sample collection, extraction, pre-separation increases the size of the mass analysis system and adds time and sophistication to the analysis.
 A lot of contribution promotes miniaturizing devices and simplifying the operations.
 A micro-GC has been implemented to fit to a portable MS system.
 Besides microfluidics is a competent candidate for MMS and automating sample preparation.
 In this technique, most of the steps for sample preparation are staged similarly with laboratory systems, but miniature chip-based devices are used with low consumption of sample and solvents.

 One way to circumvent classical, lab-based sample introduction systems is the use of ambient ionization, as it does not require mechanical or electrical coupling to a MMS and can generate ions in the open atmosphere without prior sample preparation, but at the cost of more rigorous vacuum system requirements.
 Different ambient ionization methods, including low-temperature plasma, paper spray, and extraction spray, have been demonstrated to be highly compatible with MMS.
+A rigorous review of ambient ionization sources in the context of portable and miniature mass spectrometry has developed a set of criteria by which performance and portability can be evaluated.

 Without separation coupling, the basic building blocks in MMS, which are similar in composition with the conventional laboratory counterpart, are sample inlet, ionization source, mass analyzers, detector, vacuum system, instrument control and data acquisition system.

 Three most important components in MMS contributing to miniaturization are mass analyzer, vacuum system and electronics control system.
 Reducing the size of any components is beneficial to the miniaturization.
 However, it is noticeable that minimizing the analyzer’s size can greatly enhance the miniaturization of the other components especially the vacuum system because the analyzer is the pressure deciding factor for MS analysis and pressure interface fabrication.